gaudiatech/pyved-engine/docs/GameTutorials/Platformer.md

     scr.blit(shared.gam_assets['bg'], [0, 0])
 ```

-And now replace the colors with our images :
+And look for thi chunk of code, we will replace it:

 ```py
     # draw player!